AmpersandJS/ampersand-model/README.md

 Strict inits a global registery for storing all initted models.
 It's designed to be used for looking up models based on their type, id and optional namespace.

+It's purpose is finding/updating models when we get updates pushed to us from the server.
+This is very important for buildling realtime apps.

-TODO: needs more docs on this
+TODO: needs more docs on the registry.

+## Tests

+An extensive suite of tests can be run by opening `test/index.html` in a browser.
+In order to ensure compatibility with backbone to the extent possible I started with all the tests from Backbone 1.0.0 and modified them to use StrictModel.

 ## Caveats

-- Because it's not based on Backbone's Model prototype adding initted models to a collection will not work as expected because Backbone checks to see if the incoming model is an `instancof Model` which it will never be since it's not inheriting from Backbone's models.
-So, it require some minor tweaking of Backbone's collection code.
-- There are probably still plenty of bugs.
-Please use carefully.
-- Needs better docs/more tests.
+- Since backbone does an `instanceof` check when adding initted models to a collection, Strict Model monkey patches the `_prepareModel` collection method to check against StrictModel instead.
+- Still needs better docs.
+Probably a full docs site.

 ## Authors